A Nadel vanishing theorem for metrics with minimal singularities on big line bundles: Introduction

 Here $\I{h}$ denotes the multiplier ideal sheaf of the $($singular$)$ metric $h$ and $K_{X}$ denotes the canonical bundle of $X$. \end{theo}

-We mainly treat metrics with minimal singularities $h_{\min}$ and Siu's metrics $h_{\rm{Siu}}$ (see Section 2, 3 for the definition).
-These metrics satisfy many important properties (for example they admit an analytic Zariski decomposition), thus several authors study these metrics (see \cite{DEL00}, \cite{Dem}, \cite{Pau12}, \cite{Siu98}).
+We mainly handle metrics with minimal singularities $h_{\min}$ and Siu's metrics $h_{\rm{Siu}}$ (see Section 2, 3 for the precise definition).
+These metrics satisfy important properties (for example they admit an analytic Zariski decomposition), thus several authors have studied them (see \cite{DEL00}, \cite{Dem}).